asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 Pair programming also reduces distractions within the team.
 When developers work by themselves it is easy to get themselves distracted.
 Whether it's surfing the web, investigating a different issue, or getting caught up in a water cooler conversation.
 All of these situations require the developer to get back into flow to continue making progress on their problem.

 When pair programming there is a positive pressure not to get distracted and stay focused.
-Developers who pair program tend to stay in flow longer than those who don't.
-[1]
+Developers who pair program tend to stay in flow longer than those who don't.[^1]

 ## Results in Higher Quality Code